Become a Licensed Facilitator

 - Automatic collection of workshop evaluations.

-- The ability to send Certificates of Attendance to your participants.
+- Professional Certificates of Attendance for your workshop participants.

-- Trusted credentials for your distributed team coaching and consulting services.
+- Trusted credentials for your coaching and consulting services.

-- A private Slack channel with other licensed Facilitators.
+- Opportunities for co-facilitation with other professional, licensed Facilitators.

 - Category A countries: €768